 “If a Dentherion ally could get tech to the Wolf Collaborate, I can see the Pack’s interest.
 But what in the seven gods is Midir thinking?”

-The Midir she had known eight years ago would never have endangered a member of her family if he had any doubts about the mission.
-Before their deaths, he and her parents had had a close friendship, and she had always viewed him as an uncle.
+The Midir of eight years ago would never have endangered a member of her family if he possessed any doubts about the mission.
+Before their deaths, he and her parents were dear friends, and she always viewed him as an uncle.
 He had a particular fondness for Faelan, and she could not understand why he would support such a dangerous meeting with a Dentherion and someone he cared for.

 “It’s not like he’ll be alone,” Tearlach reminded her wryly.
 “Patch and Varr will be there.”

-“Is that where Patch is?” she whispered, sudden and intense fear for him rushing through her.
+“Is that where Patch is?” she asked, sudden and intense fear for him rushing through her.

 Her relief almost made her miss a step.